tuthan/argocd-app-templates/README.md

 # ArgoCD Helm Template MCAS project
+This is the template that after boostrap by using terraform/opentofu, the Argocd from this repo https://github.com/tuthan/multi-cloud-agnostic-sample/ will use as one of deployment source
 ![Alt text](images/argocd.png?raw=true "Argocd")
-This repository provides a sample ArgoCD Helm template designed to support app-in-app deployment.
-It includes essential components for a scalable, observable, and secure Kubernetes-based architecture.

 ## Features
 ![Alt text](images/argocd-app-in-app.png?raw=true "Diagram")
 ### 🌟 Core Components
 - **MongoDB Operator**: Manages MongoDB clusters on Kubernetes.
-- **MongoDB**: A highly available MongoDB database instance.
+- **MongoDB**: A highly available MongoDB database cluster.
 - **Sample Application**: A demo application has frontend and backend that connect to mongodb.

 ### 📊 Observability